tomsrocketsandrobots/dynamixel_hardware/README.md

 Update the `usb_port`, `baud_rate`, and joint `id`'s' .
 The easiest way to find there values is to use the dynamixel wizard. https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/

-If you don't have real hardware, set the `use_dummy` parameter to true.
+If you don't have real hardware, set the `use_dummy` parameter to true and the desired position will be mirred to current position

 You can use the `offset` (in Rads) and `gear_ratio` parameters to adjust the joint state and the desired state for calibrating the motor to your robot.
 The formulas are as follows: